-This has induced the government to introduce a new form of aid to SMEs: the Bounce Back Loan (BBL) scheme.
-This scheme is part of the larger package the government is deploying to help SMEs during the Coronavirus pandemic.
-At Pomelo Pay, we want small businesses to be well informed about any help available in order to take the right course of action.
+At Pomelo Pay, we want small businesses to know of all the help available, in order to take the right course of action.
 In this article we’ll be covering what the BBL scheme is, whether your business is eligible and how to apply.

-The BBLS was announced by the chancellor on the 27th of April with the purpose to help small businesses and sole traders that are losing revenue due to the Covid-19 outbreak.
+The BBL scheme was announced by the chancellor on the 27th of April with the purpose of helping small businesses and sole traders that are losing revenue due to the covid-19 outbreak.

 The loan has been put in place for business, not for personal use – but sole traders can also apply.
 The entire programme itself will run until the 4th of November 2020, although it may be extended for longer.

 You are eligible for the BBLS scheme if your business: